runtimeverification/rv-predict/doc/manual.md

 $ rvpc -o lpcq lpcq.c lpcq_main.c signals.c
 ```

-When you run the binary,
+When you run the binary, it waits for your application code to finish,
+and then it performs the data-race prediction and writes a report to
+the standard error stream:

 ```
 $ ./lpcq